All Posts By

 Mitchell, Curtis.
 Cavalcade of Broadcasting.
 Chicago: Follett Publishing Company, 1970.

 Morgan, Henry.
 Here’s Morgan: The Original Bad Boy in Broadcasting.
-New York: Barracade Books, Inc., 1994.
+New York: Barricade Books, Inc., 1994.

 Morrow, Cousin Brucie, and Laura Baudo.
 Cousin Brucie: My Life in Rock ’n’ Roll Radio.
 New York: Beech Tree Books / William Morrow, 1987.